-550.8.
-Global Climate Change
+550.8 Global Climate Change

 1. Global climate change is having, and will likely continue to have, significant impacts on fisheries resources.
-Temperature changes can affect the location and timing of spawning, as well as the timing of plankton blooms and the availability of food, which in turn can impact the growth and survival of commercially important fish species.
+Temperature changes can affect the location and timing of spawning, which in turn can impact the growth and survival of commercially important fish species.
 The warming water temperatures are also likely to cause shifts in distribution, with species moving further north or into deeper waters.
-Some species important to Rhode Island commercial fisheries, such as cod and lobster, may shift their range out of the Ocean SAMP area, while other species found more typically to the south may become more abundant off Rhode Island.
-See Chapter 3, Global Climate Change for further discussion.
+Some species important to Rhode Island commercial fisheries, such as cod and lobster, may shift their range out of the SAMP area, while other species found more typically to the south may become more abundant off Rhode Island.
+See Chapter 3: Global Climate Change for further discussion.

-Section 560.
-Policies and Standards
+Section 560: Policies and Standards

-560.1.
-General Policies
+560.1 Policies